becksteadn/Log-Sensor/README.md

 # Log-Sensor
 Parse log file and send attempted logins to MySQL server

+## Introduction

+When I saw a huge amount of failed login attempts in my SSH logs, I wanted a way to get more information.
+I started out only mapping IPs using geolocation data and now the map is more interactive with links to Shodan and more statistics.
+This project is made up of a server and sensor, both of which use the same SQL database.
+I also created a self-contained version here though it is not maintained.

 ## Requirements
 The MySQLdb Python module is required to connect to a MySQL server.